 While copper lenses block blue light better than the other lens tints, they may be too dark for many to wear inside.
 Yellow, amber, brown, and /bronze lenses still block enough blue light without the dimming effect and can still produce some of the same benefits mentioned above.

 More research is needed, but exposure to blue light clearly has a significant impact on general health.
 In addition to causing color distortion and potential eye strain and damage, blue light may also increase cancer risk and have connections to diabetes and obesity.
 In fact, melatonin suppression by nighttime light exposure, according to integrative health specialist Chris Kresser, “has also been shown to increase the risk of cancer, impair immune system function, and possibly lead to cardiometabolic consequences such as type 2 diabetes, metabolic syndrome, obesity, and heart disease.”

-Because of its harmful potential, in addition to wearing lens tints that block blue light, consider also replacing night lights with dim, red lights to reduce exposure to blue light when trying to sleep, avoiding television and computer screens an hour or two before bed, and getting more natural light during the day to help regulate the body’s natural rhythms.
+Because of its harmful potential, consider replacing night lights with dim red lights to reduce exposure to blue light when trying to sleep.
+Avoid watching television and using computer screens an hour or two before bed.
+Spend more time outdoors, getting more natural light during the day helps regulate the body’s natural rhythms.

 Finding ways to regulate exposure to blue light may not only help you sleep better, preserve eyesight and stabilize mood, it may also go a long way in benefiting overall wellness and longevity.
 Take time today to assess your situation to determine if blue light may be having a significant impact on your health.

 Do you have questions or comments about this article?
-Feel free to leave a comment below.
+We’d love to hear from you, please leave a comment below.